For those who prefer, click the DOWNLOAD button on the right to print a Pdf version – text only.

 June 1941, Lola: How nice it would be if we could be there with you.
 Unfortunately, there is not much prospect of us leaving soon.
 In my letter of 30 May, I wrote in detail about our prospects.
 In July, new odds, new quota numbers will come, we will see if we are lucky to be included.
 There is no help from the K.G.
 (Jewish Community organization).

 Current research tells me that in July 1941 American consulates closed in Nazi-occupied territory, cutting off many applicants from the US diplomats issuing visas.
 Nonetheless, according to the letters time simply passes, until September when Cuba is mentioned for the first time.
 Cuba was seen as an ‘adjacent territory’ to the USA.
 As such, refugees believed that they would get preferential treatment for a visa for the United States if they moved to Cuba where some visas were being issued.
 I also learn that after briefly closing applications, it recommenced but all was very costly and it was becoming increasingly difficult for people to receive exit permits from Germany; and if successful, they now had to leave from Spain or Portugal.
-Lola’s much loved aunt who she always referred to as Tante Sophie (aunt Sophie) was a passenger on the St Louis, a first-hand witness to this infamous affair.
+Lola’s much loved sister-in-law, my mother’s Tante Sophie (aunt Sophie) was a passenger on the St Louis, a first-hand witness to this infamous affair.
 Thus I digress briefly from Lola’s letters to tell what is known of Tante Sophie and her attempt to reach Cuba.

 Tante Sophie’s Story: the St Louis Affair